TheAdamBC/AdamBC/app/dapp_examples/py/media_analysis/image_text/README.md

 ## How to run the DApp

+(NOTICE: To run this DApp, you must have Tesseract installed on your computer.
+Follow installation procedure here: https://github.com/tesseract-ocr/tesseract/wiki)

 Open the Command Line Terminal and type the command below (AppName being the name of the app you created).

 _Adam start AppName_